abyanhmd/-soal-shift-sisop-modul-2-I03-2021/README.md

 **A. we need to make a file directory every 40 seconds and make the name of the file is the same as the timestamp**</br>

-First we make the execv of both the timestamp and the mkdir for the file directory creation
+First we make the execv of both the timestamp and the `mkdir` for the file directory creation.
+To use the timestamp, we use `strftime` function and `localtime` as the time given.
  ```c
 int Direct()
 {